xNickyDev/Forkman/docs/commands/clan.md

----
-description: Returns information about the given clan.
----

 # -clan

+Returns information about the given clan.

 ## Usage